kitian616/jekyll-TeXt-theme/case-study.md

 #### 3.1.6 Trade-offs: Sending out notifications

-Notifications, in general, are difficult because when they should be sent out can vary depending on the user.
+Notifications, in general, are challenging because when they should be sent out can vary depending on the user.
 We identified two alternative notification methods:
 1. Sending notifications each time a job fails.
-2. Triggering notifications on a state change, i.e. when a job starts failing or, after repeated failures, begins succeeding.
+2. Triggering notifications on a state change, i.e., when a job starts failing or, after repeated failures, begins succeeding.

-The first method is simpler and reduces the risk of users missing crucial notifications for continuously failing jobs.
-However, for jobs running at short intervals (e.g. every minute), it could flood users with excessive notifications.
-Additionally, it doesn't inform users when a previously failing job recovers, which can be valuable information.
+The first method is more straightforward and reduces the risk of users missing crucial notifications for continuously failing jobs.
+However, jobs running at short intervals (e.g., every minute) could flood users with excessive notifications.
+Additionally, this approach doesn't inform users when a previously failing job recovers, which can be valuable information.

 We opted for the second method to prevent overwhelming users with repeated notifications and to include alerts when a job recovers.
-However, a drawback is that if a job fails multiple times, users will only receive a notification for the initial failure.
+However, a drawback is that users will only receive a notification for the initial failure if a job fails multiple times.
 To address this, we utilized the Task Queues to schedule a task at 9 AM every weekday.
 This task will alert the user to all their failing jobs, reducing the chance of missing a failure alert.

 For a more comprehensive solution, future work could involve allowing users to customize their notification preferences via the UI.
-For example, including a setting that lets the Monitoring Service ignore initial job failures up to a certain count before triggering notifications, or turn off notifications entirely for specific jobs.
+For example, the next version could include a setting that lets the Monitoring Service ignore initial job failures up to a specific count before triggering notifications or turn off notifications entirely for specific jobs.